DefinetlyNotAI/Logicytics/README.md

 - **Releases:** Don't download files from there; that is just some sort of mini-update log.
 Download from the main branch; old versions won't be saved here and might not be supported.

 - **Credits:** In the credits, you will find many people, firms, and projects whose code/software we used.
-If you are the creator of the project and don't want us to use your code, feel free to contact us so we can remove it.
+If you are the creator of the project and don't want us to use your code, feel free to contact us, so we can remove it.

 - **Explore:** Check all the files and ReadMe to understand how and what the project does.